Explore Science-first Philosophy

 New Look

-30 Phil, Chapter 20, Francis Bacon, Touchstone 49: Absolute Truth.
+30 Philosophers, Chapter 20, Francis Bacon, Touchstone 49: Absolute Truth.

 An absolute truth is a description that is universally consistent with objective reality.
 Objective reality refers to the material world as it is—reality that exists independently of human thoughts, beliefs, and emotions.
-This is the “split” discussed in the Idea of Ideas, between the Material World and our ideas.
+This is the metaphysical “split” discussed in the Idea of Ideas, between the Material World and our ideas.
 The belief in objective reality is the key to science, law, and journalism.
 And the kicker is that every empirical test performed adds to its validation.

 To be clear, absolute truths are not the same as Empirical Ideas.
 Both objective reality and absolute truths are on the other side of the “split” from our empirical ideas about them.
 Meaning, absolute truths about objective reality do exist, and our ideas concerning them represent our best descriptions, yet these ideas are still subject to fallibility.